OrdnanceSurvey/os-data-hub-api-tutorials/web-development/find-my-nearest/README.md

 The webpage lets users select a location on a map, a feature type to visualize, then shows features of those type near their selected location.

-This tutorial will show how we used *[Leaflet](#)* and the *[OS Maps](#)* and *[OS Features](#)* APIs to create an interactive web map.
+This tutorial will show how we used *[Leaflet](https://leafletjs.com/)*, *[Turf.js](https://osdatahub.os.uk)*  and the *[OS Maps](https://osdatahub.os.uk/docs/wmts/overview)* and *[OS Features](https://osdatahub.os.uk/docs/wfs/overview)* APIs to create an interactive web map.
 We'll only focus on key functionality here, but all code can be reviewed on Github.

 ## Configuring the OS Maps API

 The Find My Nearest interface shows a large interactive map, created using Leaflet.

-Leaflet works by connecting to the OS Maps API, which is a [web map tile service](#).
+Leaflet works by connecting to the OS Maps API, which is a [web map tile service](https://www.ogc.org/standards/wmts).
 As the user pans and zooms on the map, the browser fetches and renders .png images in the appropriate position.
 The library provides a large suite of methods enabling interaction and visualization, detailed in the documentation.

 ### Sample raster tile, or image with tiles outlined.